st286/st286/macOS/brew-uage.md

+# Homebrew
-# Homebrew: The missing package manager for macOS (or Linux)
+     The missing package manager for macOS (or Linux)
 ## Install (uninstall) Homebrew
 ```shell
 # Install